cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ### Kibana

 Kibana is an open source analytics and visualization platform designed to work with Elasticsearch.
-Kibana can be used to search, view, and interact with data stored in Elasticsearch indices.
-You can easily perform advanced data analysis and visualize your data in a variety of charts, tables, and maps.
+Kibana can be used to search, view, and interact with data stored in Elasticsearch indices, allowing advanced data analysis and visualizing data in a variety of charts, tables, and maps.

 ### Beats